nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Generating a new SSL Key might be necessary, so use 'ssh-keygen' to create a new rsa or ed25519 key set per [GitHub SSL Keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 - When installing WSL: Be sure to use the `wsl --status` command for step-by-step help _and_ be sure to run 'apt-get update' to get the latest deb references to allow installing new and latest packages.

-For my future reference adding SSL Credentials to Git:
+This worked, but took much longer than expected because _its not everday that I work with ssl certificates and a credential manager_.
+For my future reference, some key takeaways about adding SSL Credentials to Git:

 1. Generate new keys with `ssl-keygen`.
 1. Add the generated public key to your GitHub profile's SSH Keys.